-- 6.30 NMWLDF CS Policies CS14 and DM8, Joint Core Strategy Policy 2, South Norfolk Local Plan Development Management Policies Document policies DM 1.4, DM 3.8, DM 4.5 and DM 4.9 and, Sections 12 and 15 of the NPPF apply. - 6.31 Whilst the site in itself has no landscape designation, the site lies some 0.9km north of the boundary of the Broads Authority Area, a nationally designated landscape.
+- 6.26 NMWLDF CS Policies CS14 and DM8, Joint Core Strategy Policy 2, South Norfolk Local Plan Development Management Policies Document policies DM 1.4, DM 3.8, DM 4.5 and DM 4.9 and, Sections 12 and 15 of the NPPF apply. - 6.27 Whilst the site in itself has no landscape designation, the site lies some 0.9km north of the boundary of the Broads Authority Area, a nationally designated landscape.
 In the South Norfolk Landscape Assessment (2001), the site is identified as lying within the C2; Thurlton Tributary Farmland with Parkland landscape character area.
-This comprises land which rises gently from the low-lying Waveney valley with areas of flatter plateau cut by narrow tributaries which create local undulations in the landform. - 6.32 A combination of topography, landscaping and surrounding soil bunds results in the existing site being largely concealed from wider public views.
+This comprises land which rises gently from the low lying Waveney valley with areas of flatter plateau cut by narrow tributaries which create local undulations in the landform. - A combination of topography, landscaping and surrounding soil bunds results in the existing site being largely concealed from wider public views.
 The application under consideration does not seek to make any alterations to existing screening arrangements at the site.
-The development proposals are within previously worked land and would not result in further encroachment into surrounding land: the processing and stockpiling of excavated and imported material, and lorry parking would take place on the floor of the application site.
+The development proposals are within previously permitted land and would not result in further encroachment into surrounding land.
 Prior to bringing this application before the committee negotiations have taken place and improvements made in relation to the proposed restoration profile.
-This resulted in submission of a revised restoration scheme which would introduce: an increase in exposed internal sand faces with slopes between 1:2 and 1:4; restoration of the quarry slopes and floor to acid grassland; replacement of agricultural land with a small waterbody and acid grassland; and, woodland planting. - 6.33 It is not considered that the proposed extension of time for completion of extraction and restoration, increased depth of working and revisions to restoration would cause landscape impacts significantly greater than those that already take place. - 6.34 The proposed processing plant and bagging hopper subject of the application under consideration are of a functional design and whilst they cannot be considered 'good design', are reflective of this form of development and the development is only for a temporary period.
-It is therefore considered that the design of the plant is acceptable in the context of the site and there will be no material harm caused to the character and quality of the local area.
-Therefore, it is considered these are material considerations that outweigh the conflict with policy DM8 of the NMWLDF CS.

-- 6.35 The Council's Green Infrastructure Officer has been consulted on the application and raises no objection on landscape grounds, subject to conditions in relation to restoration and aftercare. - 6.36 Subject to the aforementioned conditions, it is considered that the proposal would result in no unacceptable adverse impacts on the landscape or visual amenity.
+This resulted in submission of a revised restoration scheme which would introduce: an increase in exposed internal sand faces with slopes between 1:2 and 1:4; restoration of the quarry slopes and floor to acid grassland; replacement of agricultural land with a small waterbody and acid grassland; and, woodland planting. - 6.29 It is not considered that the proposed extension of time for completion of extraction and restoration, increased depth of working and revisions to restoration would cause landscape impacts significantly greater than those that already take place. - 6.30 The Council's Green Infrastructure Officer has been consulted on the application and raises no objection on landscape grounds, subject to conditions in relation to restoration and aftercare; this would seem to be a reasonable request. - 6.31 Subject to the aforementioned conditions, it is considered that the proposal would result in no unacceptable adverse impacts on the landscape or visual amenity.
 The development is therefore considered to be acceptable and compliant with the landscape principles set out in the relevant planning policies, and objectives of the NPPF.